 The wellbeing of our swimming community is our priority and we want to provide free opportunities for you to focus on your self-development.
 Below are online learning resources which are all free.

 Keep up to date with all our training opportunities and new resources by joining our mailing list.Join our mailing list

 This free eLearning will give you an introduction to equality, diversity and inclusion, covering the approach to inclusion, use of appropriate language and the importance of adaption.

 This free interactive online resource provides swimming teachers with guidance on how to use mobile devices safely and effectively.

-This free interactive resource gives an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills.
+This free interactive online resource gives an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills.

 This free online resource has been created with Swim England to give everyone involved in clubs a basic overview of child safeguarding.

 This free interactive online resource provides support and guidance for officials refereeing small or locally-run competitions.

 This free online resource will give you an introduction to disability swimming.
 It covers best practice and how to support the inclusion of disabled people in swimming lessons and clubs.
 Completion is a requirement for clubs to achieve SwimMark.